Peter Finch

-Frederick George Peter Ingle Finch (28 September 1916 – 14 January 1977) was an English-Australian actor of theatre, film and radio.
+Frederick George Peter Ingle Finch (28 September 1916 – 14 January 1977) was an English and Australian actor of theatre, film and radio.

-Born in London, he emigrated to Australia as a teenager and was raised in Sydney, where he worked in vaudeville and radio before becoming a star of Australian films.
+Born in London, he emigrated to Australia at the age of ten and was raised in Sydney, where he worked in vaudeville and radio before becoming a star of Australian films.
 Joining the Old Vic Company after World War II, he achieved widespread critical success in Britain for both stage and screen performances.
-One of British cinema's most celebrated leading men of the time, Finch won the BAFTA Award for Best Actor in a Leading Role five times, and won a posthumous Academy Award for Best Actor for his portrayal of crazed television anchorman Howard Beale in the 1976 film Network.
+One of British cinema's most celebrated leading men of the time, Finch won five BAFTA Awards for Best Actor, and the Academy Award in the same category for his portrayal of crazed television anchorman Howard Beale in the 1976 film Network.

-According to the British Film Institute, "it is arguable that no other actor ever chalked up such a rewarding CV in British films, and he accumulated the awards to bolster this view.."
 He died only two months before the 49th Academy Awards, making him the first person to win a posthumous Oscar in an acting category.

-As of 2023, the only other person to have done so was fellow Australian Heath Ledger.
+According to the British Film Institute, "it is arguable that no other actor ever chalked up such a rewarding CV in British films, and he accumulated the awards to bolster this view".
+His reputation as an outstanding film actor has grown even more in retrospect.

 Early life

 Family

 Finch was born as Frederick George Peter Ingle Finch in London to Alicia Gladys Fisher.
 At the time, Alicia was married to George Finch.

-George Finch was born in New South Wales, Australia, but was educated in Paris and Zürich.
+George Finch was born to British parents in New South Wales, Australia, but was educated in Paris and Zürich.
 He was a research chemist when he moved to Britain in 1912 and later served during the First World War with the Royal Army Ordnance Depot and the Royal Field Artillery.
 In 1915, at Portsmouth, Hampshire, George married Alicia Fisher, the daughter of a Kent barrister.
 However, Peter only learned in his mid-40s that Wentworth Edward Dallas "Jock" Campbell, an Indian Army officer, not George Finch, was his biological father.
 George Finch divorced his wife in 1920 on the grounds of her adultery with Campbell.
 Alicia Finch married Jock Campbell in 1922.

 Early childhood

-George gained custody of Peter, who was taken from his biological mother and brought up by his adoptive paternal grandmother, Laura Finch (formerly Black), in Vaucresson, France.
+George gained custody of Peter, who was taken from his biological mother and raised by his adoptive paternal grandmother, Laura Finch (formerly Black), in Vaucresson, France.
 In 1925 Laura took Peter with her to Adyar, a theosophical community near Madras, India, for a number of months, and the young boy lived for a time in a Buddhist monastery.
-Undoubtedly, as a result of his childhood contact with Buddhism, Finch always claimed to be a Buddhist.
+Perhaps as a result of his childhood contact with Buddhism, Finch always claimed to be a Buddhist.
 He is reported to have said: "I think a man dying on a cross is a ghastly symbol for a religion.
 And I think a man sitting under a bo tree and becoming enlightened is a beautiful one."

 In 1926 he was sent to Australia to live with his great-uncle Edward Herbert Finch at Greenwich Point in Sydney.
 For three years he attended the local school, then North Sydney Intermediate High School, until 1929.
 RAF pilot and author Paul Brickhill was a school friend.